KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Styling-Article.md

 KeyboardKit has a ``KeyboardStyle`` namespace that contains style-related types.

-This namespace will probably be removed in KeyboardKit 9.0, together with the ``KeyboardStyleProvider``.
+This namespace will probably be removed in KeyboardKit 9.0, together with the ``KeyboardStyleService``.
 Keyboard styles will then be applied with SwiftUI view modifiers.

-## Keyboard Style Providers
+## Keyboard Style Services

-In KeyboardKit, a ``KeyboardStyleProvider`` is used to return dynamic styles for different parts of the keyboard.
+In KeyboardKit, a ``KeyboardStyleService`` is used to return dynamic styles for different parts of the keyboard.
 Unlike static styles, a style provider can vary styles depending on ``KeyboardContext``, ``KeyboardAction``, etc.

 KeyboardKit automatically creates an instance of ``KeyboardStyle/StandardProvider`` and injects it into ``KeyboardInputViewController/services``.
 You can replace it at any time, as described further down.